If you need a degree to compete with younger workers -- and you might not -- find the sweet spot in the market before you invest.

 Before you get too excited, know that money can be limited.
 In addition, you have to meet certain requirements to be eligible.
 For example, you might be eligible if you were laid off but not if you quit a job.

 Contact your state’s workforce or employment agency for more information.
 While you’re at it, ask about other resources for older workers.
 Some states run their own programs or can refer you to appropriate community agencies.

 4. Some colleges might offer you more flexibility

 Competency-based education models are different from the traditional process of going to school for a semester to earn credits.
 Instead, colleges let you work at your own pace to master subjects.
 Once you prove you’re competent in the subject matter, you get the credit and the chance to move on.

 This model can be a boon to older workers who have tons of experience but not a whole lot of time on their side.
 Rather than laboring for four years over a bachelor’s degree, you can conceivably shave off a year or two and get back into the workplace much more quickly.
 Some schools might even let you bypass certain classes completely based upon your work experience.

 5. Maybe you don’t need a degree at all

 Finally, consider whether you really need to go back to school at all.
 Sometimes your work experience can trump anything you learn in a college program.

 Are you an older job seeker?
 Do you think employers discriminate against you because of your age?
-Sound off about your experience in our Forums.
-It’s the place where you can speak your mind, explore topics in-depth, and post questions and get answers.
+Sound off by commenting below or on our Facebook page.